Plus500 is arguably one of the most highly rated and popular brokers in the world.

 The Plus500 customer support team is on hand 24/7 where users can communicate in multiple languages in addition to English.
 They can be reached via email or an online chat forum but not by telephone.
 This can be a problem for clients who have trouble connecting to the internet.

 In terms of safety, Plus500 is on par with many of the world’s leading brokers.
 Plus500 is not a scam.
-The fact that it is heavily regulated under multiple financial authorities combined with general efficiency in all its services makes it an attractive and reliable choice for many traders.
+Having general efficiency in all its services makes it an attractive and reliable choice for many traders.